punkertron/LPC/README.md

 # LPC -  Let's Play Checkers!!

 A classic Checkers (Draughts) game written in modern C++20, featuring both local two-player mode and various AI opponents, rendered with SFML.<br/>
-Only Russian checkers is supported now.
+International and Russian checkers is supported now.

 ---

 ## Features

 - **Board Logic**
-  - 8×8 board with automatic move generation and capture rules.
+  - 10×10 (or 8×8 in case of Rissian checkers) board with automatic move generation and capture rules.
   - Piece promotion (regular to queen) at the opposite side.
   - Chained captures supported (multiple jumps in one turn).